gator1/jepsen/doc/lxc.md

 ```

 Note the root passwords.
+Each command returns something like "...
+Root password is 'BUldsMOY', please
+change !".
+This password will be used when logging into the container later.

 Edit /var/lib/lxc/n1/config and friends, changing the network hwaddr to something unique.
 I suggest using sequential mac addresses for n1, n2, n3, ....